TyphooN-/MQL5-NNFX-Risk_Management_System/BBUD.md

 The return multiple is similar (~47-50x) because the cascade ratio is a function of phases, not starting capital.
 But the absolute profit is **3x larger** because the starting equity is 3x larger. $4.7M beats $1.57M.
 And BBUD has v1.426 pre-close freeze — the 47x actually completes instead of dying at PM#9.

+### The 400-Position Blunder That Accidentally Won Darwinex

+The opening was a blunder.
+The operator manually entered some positions first, then fired Open MG, which hit the 400-position limit and placed 123 lots per chunk instead of filling the full allocation.
+The position opened 24,477 bias / 24,600 hedge instead of the target ~26,700 per side.

+**This accident is better than the plan.**

+QRRP and XJFD opened with massive single positions -- the entire allocation in a handful of huge orders.
+Darwinex saw 2-3 trades per cascade phase.
+The D-Score had almost no data points to work with.
+Win rate was meaningless because there were barely any trades to rate.

+BBUD has **200 positions per side** at 123 lots each.
+Every TRIM close is one recorded trade.
+Every PROTECT balanced close is two recorded trades.
+Over the course of the TRIM grind from $87 to pure short, Darwinex will record **hundreds of individual trades** -- each one a small loss (closing a hedge at a minor spread cost), but the equity curve climbs relentlessly because the net short exposure grows with every close.

+**What Darwinex sees:**
+- **Win rate:** Low (~5-10%).
+Most trades are TRIM closes -- small losses by design.
+- **Average loss:** Tiny ($5-20 per trade).
+TRIM closes the cheapest hedge lots first.
+- **Profit factor:** Astronomical.
+The equity growth from net short exposure dwarfs the cumulative small losses.
+- **Trade count:** Hundreds.
+Statistically significant.
+D-Score has real data to work with.
+- **Consistency:** Every TRIM close is nearly identical in size (123 lots) and loss magnitude.
+Darwinex rewards consistency.
+- **Return curve:** Smooth upward slope.
+No 10x spikes from single massive closes.
+Just steady compounding.

+The 400-position limit forced BBUD into the exact trade structure that Darwinex's scoring algorithm rewards: **many small consistent trades with a strongly positive equity curve.** QRRP's 3 massive closes per phase looked like gambling.
+BBUD's 200 small closes per phase look like a system.

+K|NGP|N would appreciate the irony.
+The blundered opening produced better silicon characteristics than the golden sample's perfect execution.

 ### The Pre-Close Freeze: What the Others Didn't Have

 Every trading day, five minutes before session close: